LukusCRichards/Ammo-Management-Package/Raycast Shooting & Damaging Documentation.md

 When you open the Gun script, make sure that you delete the **using System.Collections.Generic** but keep the **using Unity.Engine** and **using System.Collections** as the script  will need a Coroutine function and with out the **using System.Collections**, no Coroutines can be used.

 First create two public float variables called **damage** and **range** and give them any number you want.
-Next, create a public Camera variable and name it appropriatelyas this will be used to make the gun shoot though the camera, **not the gun**.
+Next, create a public Camera variable and name it **fpsCam** (or another appropriate name) as this will be used to make the gun shoot though the camera, **not the gun**.
 Under the functions, create a private void function called **Shoot** (or any name you find more appropriate) and write the following in it:

     void Shoot()
     {